SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

    </ Hello, Brian!
    </ Hello, Jack!

-You can also iterate over a dictionary in order to access its key-value pairs.
+You can also iterate over a dictionary to access its key-value pairs.
 Each item in the dictionary is returned as a ``(key, value)`` tuple when the dictionary is iterated, and you can decompose the ``(key, value)`` tuple's members as explicitly named constants